ericsizemore/wildcard/SECURITY.md

 Once either a) a fix has been published, or b) I have declined to address the vulnerability for whatever reason, you are free to publicly disclose it.

 ## Tidelift Subscribers

-Any packages marked as `Yes` under `Tidelift Only` in the [Supported Versions](https://github.com/ericsizemore/wildcard/security/policy#supported-versions) table above means that particular version will only recieve updates for Tidelift Subscribrs.

 If you're a [Tidelift](https://tidelift.com/) subscriber, please use this route instead: